Camping, Education

 Pros

-The pros of renting are essentially the opposite of the cons for buying, as you may have guessed.
+The pros of renting are essentially the opposite of the cons of buying, as you may have guessed.

 If you are only planning a single camping trip or just trying it out then you will find that the cost is much more affordable.
-Instead of laying out a huge amount of capital up front for something you may not like rentaing can be affordable.
-You can get beginner type items to test and see if you truely like they way they perform.
+Instead of laying out a huge amount of capital upfront for something you may not like renting can be affordable.
+You can get beginner-type items to test and see if you truly like the way they perform.
 Even better you can determine if camping is something you want to do longer term.

-You will also find that camping gear can typically be rented for as little as one day or as long as a couple of weeks.
+You will also find that you can rent camping gear typically for as little as one day or as long as a couple of weeks.
 Renting your camping gear is nice if this is your first time going camping and if you are unsure as to whether or not you would be interested in doing so again.
 Having the ability to rent for only a couple nights and then return it would allow for you to give camping a go without the investment necessary.

 So Should you Buy or Rent Camping Gear